Giants vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants and Los Angeles Angels will play on Monday at Angel Stadium of Anaheim, at 9:38 PM ET, with LaMonte Wade Jr and Shohei Ohtani -- two hot hitters -- expected to step up at the plate.
+LaMonte Wade Jr and the San Francisco Giants hit the field on Tuesday at Angel Stadium of Anaheim against Lucas Giolito, who gets the start for the Los Angeles Angels.
+First pitch is at 9:38 PM ET.

-The favored Giants have -120 moneyline odds to win against the underdog Angels, who are listed at +100.
-The contest's total has been listed at 8.5 runs.
+The favored Angels have -115 moneyline odds to win against the underdog Giants, who are listed at -105.
+The over/under is 9 runs for the game (with -105 odds on the over and -115 odds on the under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.